-A large part of the mission of the Academy is to restore the dignity and respect manual labor deserves, to sync up the rhythms of the hands, the heart, the head, and the self.
+A large part of the mission of the Academy is to restore the dignity and respect that honest manual labor deserves, to sync up the rhythms of the hands, the heart, the head, and the self.

 We create makers as well as thinkers, and every student will either build a boat from scratch or find, buy, and restore a vintage car or motorcycle.